mirage/qubes-mirage-skeleton/README.md

 # qubes-mirage-skeleton

-An experimental unikernel that can run as a QubesOS VM.
+A demonstration unikernel that can run as a QubesOS VM.
 It acts as a qrexec agent, receiving commands sent from dom0.
 It uses the [mirage-qubes][] library to implement the Qubes protocols.

-To build:
+To build (ensure you have mirage 2.9.0 or later):

     $ opam install mirage
     $ mirage configure --xen